Bob Martyn's Boston Covers

 Thanks for taking a look and a listen to these Boston covers I've recorded.
 In the following paragraphs, I'll try to explain how these were recorded, why they were recorded, and other details that may or may not be interesting to you.
 If you still have questions after reading this, then you can contact me at Webmaster@RockmanCentral.com.

-Just to bring things up to date a bit (04/21/2019), here's a long mp3 of me practicing my latest Boston covers set.
+Just to bring things up to date a bit (04/21/2019), here's some new mp3's of me practicing my latest Boston covers set.
 This is a bit of a new approach where most of the backing tracks have been panned to the right a bit, and my "live play" guitar track is panned mostly to the left.
 This is just a practice, warts and all.
 As for gear, this is my Kemper Profiler using a profile I made of my Rev 20 Sustainor, with a Stereo Chorus and Stereo Echo added after the Kemper for effects.

 Here's some covers I've recorded based on the "Rock Band" game source files.
 These were recorded using Tom's layered "wall of guitars" approach.
 For example, More Than A Feeling has 17 individual guitar tracks, recorded one at a time!!

 More to come later, but for now, enjoy the music!!